Puerto Rico's main airport draws two final bids

-SAN JUAN Two consortia looking to expand holdings in the global aviation infrastructure submitted final competing offers to privatize Puerto Rico's main airport as soon as the year's end, according to the Caribbean island's government.
+SAN JUAN, July 11 Two consortia looking to expand holdings in the global aviation infrastructure submitted final competing offers to privatize Puerto Rico's main airport as soon as the year's end, according to the Caribbean island's government.

 Grupo Aerpuertos Avance and Aerostar Airport Holdings LLC delivered final offers on Tuesday to run the Caribbean's busiest airport for the next 40 years.